liao961120/intra/main.md

-As illustrated in the previous section, with only a single time series, the model cannot reliably recover the latent dynamics that give rise to the observed data, no matter the amount or accuracy of the measure.
+As illustrated in the previous section, with only a single time series, the model cannot reliably recover the latent dynamics that give rise to the observed data, regardless of the amount or accuracy of the measure.
 We therefore explore the potential of improving inference by adding measures _parallel to_ the existing one.
-We hypothesize that with more than one type of measure, and given that all measures at least capture part of the N-process, the model would then be better at distinguishing the sources of variation since it can now leverage the fact that measurement errors are independent across measure types, but the variations introduced by the N-process are shared across measure types.
+We hypothesize that with more than one type of measure, and given that all measures can at least capture part of the N-process, the model would then be better at distinguishing the sources of variation since it can now leverage the fact that measurement errors are independent across measure types, but the variations introduced by the N-process are shared across measure types.

-To explore such a possibility, we modify the simulation to include another time series along with the original one.
+To explore such a possibility, we modify the simulation to include an additional time series along with the original one.
 This is formally expressed as the expanded measurement model in Eq (\ref{eq:measurement-model2}):